Osidur/Project-1/README.md

 # Project-1
-THis iS thE RePo tO rULe tHem aLl
+THis wIlL bE thE RePo tO rULe tHem aLl